Dentist in Seattle, WA

 Our office will use a local anesthetic to adequately numb the area of the tooth and gum to lower the level of discomfort the patient experiences during the procedure.
 Once the patient is properly numbed, our well-trained staff will remove any remaining pieces of the decayed tooth at the cavity site.
 Once all the damaged tissue is removed from the tooth, the cavity is filled with a paste-like substance which can be pressed into the opening in the tooth to stop the decay.

-There are a couple of different materials used as fillings.
+There are a couple of different materials used as dental fillings.
 The most widely used one is called amalgam.
 This is used the most frequently because of its low cost.
 It is made from several different metals and has a metallic appearance.
-It is the longest-lasting of the two materials used for fillings however, it is also the most noticeable.
-The second material used for fillings is composite resin.
+It is the longest-lasting of the two materials used for dental fillings however, it is also the most noticeable.
+The second material used for dental fillings is composite resin.
 It does not appear metallic and is far less visible.
 It can also be tinted to match the surrounding teeth to make it blend in more than amalgam fillings.